erikajoelleee/the-foodie-files/README.md

 **Key Features:**

 - User Authentication: Secure user registration and login system to create and manage individual accounts.
-- Create and Share: Users can easily create and publish their food blog posts, complete with images, detailed recipes, and personal anecdotes.
+- Create and Share: Users can easily create and publish their food blog posts, complete with detailed recipes and personal anecdotes.
 - Browse and Discover: Explore a diverse collection of food blog posts by category, whether you're looking for inspiration for your next meal or a new culinary adventure.

 # Screenshot